ELELAB/BCLxL-allo/README.md

 contacts for repository:elenap-at-cancer.dk

 The repository contains the input data for modeling and simulations, outputs from analyses and associated scripts to reproduce our data.
-The the MD trajectories, mutational scans have been deposited in OSF due to space limitation.
+The the MD trajectories have been deposited in OSF due to space limitation.
 They can be downloaded from here:

 https://osf.io/rnc6d/